Guide to Project Management

 • Responding to change over following a plan

 While Agile originated in software development, any industry with some level of uncertainty can use Agile project management.
-For example, you may also find Agile approaches in product and service companies, digital agencies, marketing, distribution, automobile design, and design and engineering.
+For example, you may also find Agile approaches in product and service companies, digital agencies, marketing teams, distribution, automobile design, and design and engineering.

 Over time, several Agile approaches have been developed, tested, and revised—just like the methodology itself.
 Below, you’ll find information about various Agile methodologies to research and try with your team.
 You might even come up with innovative ways to combine Waterfall with Agile for a hybrid approach, like using a gantt chart to manage your Agile projects.